Puffer fish are chubby yet cute-looking fish that are found all over the world.

 Freshwater puffer fish are tropical freshwater fish inhabiting water systems in the tropical and temperate regions of the world, such as rivers and lakes.

-You can find puffers in South East Asia, India, Bangladesh, South America and in Africa.
+You can find puffers in South East Asia, India, Bangladesh, South America, and Africa.

 They mainly live in riverbanks with dense vegetation, but they can also be found in lakes (for example the Mbu puffer fish in Lake Tanganyika).